Monday, January 01, 2007

 2:58 AM

-Blogger drivenwide said...
+Blogger samflutch said...

 One of the great missed opportunities we have as architects lies in serving the needs of the billions of ill-housed people around the globe, who need our design skills and who have no direct way of paying for them.
 That may seem like a noble, but unreachable goal in a profession not structured to meet such needs, but a large and growing number of architects, academics, and activists have begun to take this challenge seriously, engaging in a range of humble and very hard-headed projects.